-These permits are available for any legal weapon hunts and archery-only hunts.
+These permits are available for any legal weapon hunts.
 If you obtain one of these permits, it authorizes you to harvest one black bear in the area and season specified on your permit.

 You must use the appropriate weapon type and method for your hunt.
 To learn more about legal hunting methods (spot-and-stalk, bait and use of dogs), see the Field Regulations section that begins on page 22.